percy/example-percy-selenium-dotnet/README.md

 This tutorial assumes that you're already familiar with .NET & Selenium and focuses on using them with Percy.
 You'll still be able to follow along if you're not familiar with .NET & Selenium, but we won't spend time introducing concepts.

-This tutorial also assumes you have .NET Core 6.0+, Node, Make, and git installed.
+This tutorial also assumes you have .NET SDK 9.0+, Node, Make, and git installed.

 ### Step 1